Emergency ServicesCall 843.339.4600

 Carolina Pines is a Chest Pain Accredited Facility.
 We have received our accreditation from the American College of Cardiology.
 We have the capabilities for EMS to transmit EKG's to our Emergency Department from the field.
 This ability helps us to be able to diagnose and treat life threatening cardiac conditions more quickly, such as a heart attack.

 In addition to being deemed a Chest Pain Center, Carolina Pines is also a Primary Stroke Center.
 This means that our team has achieved a higher level of expertise to care for stroke patients.
-To us, it's an important accomplishment.
-To stroke patients and their families, it's assurance that the right care will be right here when they need it.
+Certified Primary Stroke Center certification is reserved for hospitals that meet standards set by The Joint Commission for being a leader in the identification, intervention and treatment of stroke care for patients.
+Certified primary stroke centers consistently set a higher standard of care for stroke patients.
+To our hospital team, it’s an important accomplishment.
+To stroke patients and their families, it’s assurance that the right care will be right here whenever they need it.

 Learn more about Stroke Symptoms